Information overload: Responding to information overload

 Johnson advises discipline which helps mitigate interruptions and for the elimination of push or notifications.
-He explains that notifications pull people's attentions away from their work and into social networks and e-mails.
-He also advises that people stop using their iPhones as alarm clocks which means that the phone is the first thing that people will see when they wake up leading to people checking their e-mail right away.
+He explains that notifications pull people's attentions away from their work and into social networks and emails.
+He also advises that people stop using their iPhones as alarm clocks which means that the phone is the first thing that people will see when they wake up leading to people checking their email right away.